 The good news is that there are still ways to discover new content, tweak settings, and clear Kodi’s cache.
 We’ll explain how below, and suggest a couple of alternatives to TVAddon’s Indigo installer.

 Kodi is a free media player developed and maintained by the Kodi foundation.
-It can be installed on most video-streaming devices, including Apple TV, Nvidia Shield, iOS smartphones, and others.
+It can be installed on most video-streaming devices, including Apple TV, Nvidia Shield, iOS smartphones, and more.
 Kodi can be modified by installing “addons” that are created by independent developers.
 These addons allow users to stream content available on the Internet or troubleshoot Kodi itself.
-Indigo is an example of one of these addons.
+Indigo was an example of one of these addons.

 Kodi itself is completely legal to use.
 However, some addons do allow users to stream pirated content.
 We suggest that you consider the copyright laws in your country and the ethical implications of viewing pirated content before using it for this purpose.

 Warning: Kodi should only be used for content to which you have the legal right to access.
-Neither the Kodi Foundation nor Comparitech advocates the use of Kodi for privacy.
+Neither the Kodi Foundation nor Comparitech advocates the use of Kodi for piracy.

 Important: Always Use a VPN With Kodi

 VPNs can help protect Kodi users against speed throttling, a common practice ISPs use that sometimes causes buffering and low-resolution video.
 VPNs also help to prevent man-in-the-middle attacks and geographic content blocking by content providers.

 We recommend NordVPN for all Kodi users.
 It’s super fast, with 5,000+ servers around the world.
 Additionally, its security offering is one of the most comprehensive on the market and it keeps no logs.

 TRY THE BEST VPN FOR KODI RISK-FREE